MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003AssignmentGuide.md

 This document outlines the details and grading criteria for each assignment.

-**All assignments should be submitted via your assigned OneDrive folder.
-All feedback and grades will be returned via your OneDrive folder**
+**All assignments should be submitted via Teams.
+Specific directions for submission will be available on the Teams link**

-## Submitting Assignments

-Memorial University uses OneDrive for file sharing.
-At the start of each semester, I will make a OneDrive folder for each student in the class.
-All assignments will be deposited into your personal OneDrive folder, and all assignment feedback will be returned the same way.

 # Major Assignment

-In the Major Assignment, you will conduct a regression-type analysis on data that you obtain (i.e. what is the impact of X on Y?)
+In the Major Assignment, you will conduct a regression-type analysis on data that you obtain (i.e. what is the impact of covariates (i.e. things that go on X) on Y?)

 These data may be something that you have collected yourself for your research, from a public database, or as attached by another publication.